 As the saying goes, every dog has its day, and it would appear that day is imminent for hundreds of privileged pooches around the globe.
 From what could be as soon as this April onwards, canine lovers will be able to get their hands on the very first dog-to-English translation device to use on their furry companion, thanks to the Scandinavian innovators of the NSID, the Nordic Society for Invention and Discovery.

 Nevertheless, this project marks a groundbreaking step in the field of canine research, as the technology the researchers are in the process of testing out on their guinea pig doggies (which happen to be their own beloved pets) had only ever been used prior to now in the context of discovering more about the mapping of the human brain, and never before on that of man’s best friend.
 The revolutionary device spearheading this experiment is the Raspberry PI, a new brain-computer interface (BCI) which is able to directly detect, analyse, and translate the brainwaves of dogs into thoughts that are comprehensible by humans.
-At the moment, the Nordic team are focusing on rendering canine neuro-electrical signals purely into basic English phrases, but their linguistic ambitions are high, with plans to release Mandarin, French, and Spanish versions in the near future.
+At the moment, the Nordic team are focusing on rendering canine neuro-electrical signals purely into basic English phrases, but their linguistic ambitions are high, with plans to release French, Spanish and Mandarin Chinese translations in the near future.

 Although the hype for ‘No More Woof!’ is apparent among linguists and dog lovers alike, it will be interesting to see how it fares upon its release.
 As is nearly always the case with the latest revolutionary technologies to grace the market, it will inevitably fall foul to some degree of criticism, and maybe not all of a light-hearted nature (‘Why does your dog work in a call centre?’).